-Let us now consider whether continued economic growth is compatible with environmental sustainability.
+Is continued economic growth is compatible with environmental sustainability?
 Some economists believe that, at least for the foreseeable future, further economic growth is acceptable or desirable as we transition to a more sustainable economy.
-Other economists believe that we have already exceeded the planet's carrying capacity; and advocate for a transition to a "no growth" economy, perhaps requiring a period of de-growth during that transition.
+But others argue that we have already exceeded the planet's carrying capacity, and advocate for a transition to a "no growth" economy, perhaps requiring a period of de-growth during that transition.

-One proponent of the view that continued growth is desirable is the United Nations.
-The UN's Green Economy Initiative, launched in 2008, seeks to promote an economy that "results in improved human well-being and social equity, while significantly reducing environmental risks and ecological scarcities."
-The Initiative proposed an annual investment of 2 percent of global GDP over 2010-2050 to fund sustainable technologies and practices.
-The UN developed a macroeconomic model to estimate the short-term and long-term effects of this investment, relative to a business-as-usual (BAU) scenario.
-Their results found that, while in the first few years the additional investment reduced global GDP/capita by about one percent, by 2030 global GDP/capita would be 2 percent higher in the Green Economy scenario relative to BAU.
+The United Nations' Green Economy Initiative, launched in 2008, sees economic growth as compatible with environmental sustainability.
+The Initiative seeks to promote an economy that "results in improved human well-being and social equity, while significantly reducing environmental risks and ecological scarcities."
+They propose an annual investment of 2 percent of global GDP over 2010-2050 to fund sustainable technologies and practices, and present a macroeconomic model that estimates the short-term and long-term effects of this investment relative to a business-as-usual (BAU) scenario.
+Their results found that, while in the first few years the additional investment reduced global GDP/capita by about 1 percent, by 2030 global GDP/capita would be 2 percent higher in the Green Economy scenario relative to BAU.
 And by 2050, global GDP/capita would be 14 percent higher as a result of sustainable investments.41

-The Green Economy scenario resulted in dramatic reductions in predicted environmental impacts.
-Relative to the BAU scenario, by 2050 global energy demand is reduced by 40 percent, water demand is reduced by 22 percent, total forested land increases by 21 percent, and the global ecological footprint is reduced by 48 percent.
+In addition, the Green Economy scenario resulted in dramatic reductions in predicted environmental impacts.
+Relative to the BAU scenario, by 2050, global energy demand is reduced by 40 percent, water demand is reduced by 22 percent, total forested land increases by 21 percent, and the global ecological footprint is reduced by 48 percent.

 Economist Robert Pollin, in his 2015 book Greening the Global Economy, also advocates for an investment of 1.5 percent of global GDP in renewable energy and energy efficiency to fund a transition to a sustainable, low-carbon economy.
-His analysis concludes that green investments expand employment and economic growth, as jobs in renewable energy and energy efficiency tend to be more labor intensive than jobs in the fossil fuel sector, as shown in Figure 16.9.
-In each country, investments in green energy result in higher job creation, yielding 75-135 percent more jobs per dollar than fossil fuel investments.
-To assist displaced fossil-fuel industry workers, Pollin argues for job retraining programs and policies promoting full employment.42
+His analysis concludes that green investments expand employment and economic growth, as jobs in renewable energy and energy efficiency tend to be more labor intensive than jobs in the fossil fuel sector.
+To assist displaced fossil fuel-industry workers, Pollin proposes job retraining programs and policies promoting full employment.42

 Analyses such as Pollin's book and the UN's Green Economy Initiative suggest that not only is sustainability compatible with economic growth, green investments can actually increase rates of economic growth.
 But other economists argue that continual economic growth is incompatible with long-term sustainability.
-Economist Herman Daly has noted that continual expansion of the macroeconomy within a finite biosphere is physically impossible.
-Since the 1970s Daly has advocated for a transition to a steady-state economy in which population and the stock of physical capital are held constant.
+Economist Herman Daly noted that continual expansion of the macroeconomy within a finite biosphere is physically impossible.
+In consequence, Daly advocated for a transition to a steady-state economy in which population and the stock of physical capital are held constant.